damoncrockett/ivpy/README.md

 `from ivpy import attach,show,compose,montage,histogram,scatter` (or whichever functions you want)

-You will also need to move the 'fonts' folder into the parent directory of your working directory.
+You will also need to copy the 'fonts' folder to the parent directory of your working directory.

 ### Pulling new changes to ivpy